Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 *   **B. AKS pod:** Testing in a pod happens after the image is built and deployed, which is not "inline" with the build process.
 *   **D. Docker Compose:** While useful for integration testing with multiple containers (like an app + a database), it is more complex than a Dockerfile and is typically used for external testing rather than inline build-time validation.

-### Question #51
+### Question #33 💩

 You are creating a build pipeline in Azure Pipelines.

 You define several tests that might fail due to third-party applications.

-You need to ensure that the build pipeline completes successfully if the third-party applications are unavailable.
+**You need to ensure that the build pipeline completes successful**ly if the third-party applications are unavailable.
 What should you do?

 A. Configure the build pipeline to use parallel jobs